sql-machine-learning/elasticdl/docs/tutorials/dev.md

   bash -c "make -f elasticdl/Makefile && pre-commit run -a"
 ```

-If you have all required tools installed, you can run the same script on your
+If you have all required tools installed, you can also run the same script
-host.
+on your host.

 ```bash
 make -f elasticdl/Makefile && pre-commit run -a
 ```

-## Build Wheel Packages Using Your Modified Codes
+## Build Wheel Packages Using Your Modified Code

-After modifying codes, you can build wheel packages by running the
+After modifying code, you can build wheel packages by running the
 following command in the root of the project.

 ```bash